jupyter-book/jupyter-book/docs/tutorial/execution.md

 You can add any executable content to a MyST markdown file.
 This is useful if you want to more natively version control your executable content in a system like `git`.

-To add executable content, use the {myst:directive}`code-cell` directive.
+To add executable content, use the `code-cell` directive.
 This will tell MyST to execute anything inside.

 🛠 Add the following code cell directive to `01-paper.md`